tplooker/draft-ietf-cose-bls-key-representations/draft-ietf-cose-bls-key-representations.md

 JWK "crv" value | COSE_Key "crv" value | Description         |
 ----------------|----------------------|---------------------|
 BLS12381G1      | TBD (13 requested)                   | A cryptographic key on the Barreto-Lynn-Scott (BLS) curve featuring an embedding degree 12 with 381-bit p in the subgroup of G1 defined as `E(GF(p))` of order r.
 The private key will be 32 bytes long.
-Each of the x and y coordinates of the public key will be 48 bytes long.
+The public key will be 48 bytes long.
 BLS12381G2      | TBD (14 requested)                   | A cryptographic key on the Barreto-Lynn-Scott (BLS) curve featuring an embedding degree 12 with 381-bit p in the subgroup of G2 defined as `E(GF(p^2))` of order r.
 The private key will be 32 bytes long.
-Each of the x and y coordinates of the public key will be 96 bytes long.
+The public key will be 96 bytes long.
 BLS48581G1      | TBD (15 requested)                   | A cryptographic key on the Barreto-Lynn-Scott (BLS) curve featuring an embedding degree 48 with 581-bit p in the subgroup of G1 defined as `E(GF(p))` of order r.
 The private key will be 65 bytes long.
-Each of the x and y coordinates of the public key will be 73 bytes long.
+The public key will be 73 bytes long.
 BLS48581G2      | TBD (16 requested)                   | A cryptographic key on the Barreto-Lynn-Scott (BLS) curve featuring an embedding degree 48 with 581-bit p in the subgroup of G2 defined as `E(GF(p^8))` of order r.
 The private key will be 65 bytes long.
-Each of the x and y coordinates of the public key will be 584 bytes long.
+The public key will be 584 bytes long.

 # Security Considerations